 Methodology

-How the simulator works
+How it works

 This simulator gives you a realistic, high-level view of how your retirement plan could have performed across many different historical periods.
 It is designed to be clear and approachable, not overly technical.